bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

 ### `discoverZoneFromNode`

-\_bool_When true it enables additional permissions so Bufstream can get the zone via the Kubernetes API server by reading the zone topology label of the node the bufstream pod is running on.
+\_bool_When true, it enables additional permissions so Bufstream can get the zone via the Kubernetes API server by reading the zone topology label of the node the bufstream pod is running on.
 Bufstream won't attempt to do the discovery if the zone option is false.Defaults to `false`.

 ### `extraObjects`